Raja0110H/React-To-do-list/README.md

 Users can create a list of things to do.
-User can cross out completed task by taping the task name.
+Users can cross out completed task by taping the task name.
 React for displaying UI components

 Install